 Yes, Hotel Reviews Do Matter

 There are several reasons that hotel reviews matter to hotel management.
 You can also make the case that they correlate directly with customers’ decisions to book with an establishment.
-If a hotel has many negative reviews about the same issue, then customers can draw conclusions that the issue is in fact, real.
-Furthermore, if hotels are not addressing the negative guest reviews, this could speak to a larger issue.
+If a hotel has many negative reviews about the same issue, then customers can draw conclusions that the problem is, in fact, real.
+Furthermore, if hotels are not addressing the negative guest reviews, this could speak to a more significant issue.

 Frankly, most customers take advantage of online reviews before deciding on a hotel.
-There have been quite a few surveys and studies performed which demonstrate this truth; generally, 46% of potential customers are likely or certain to book a hotel based on online reviews, while 43% of potential customers aren’t likely to or won’t consult online reviews before making their decision.
+There have been quite a few surveys and studies performed which demonstrate this truth.
+Generally, 46% of potential customers are likely or sure to book a hotel based on online reviews.
+In contrast, 43% of potential customers aren’t expected to or won’t consult online reviews before making their decision.

-Online reviews matter, as they will be consulted with increasing frequency in the near and distant future.
+Online reviews matter, as they will be asked with increasing frequency in the near and distant future.

 Now, let’s look at the other side of the argument.